The Kraft Heinz (KHC) Q3 2017 Results - Earnings Call Transcript

 So to sum it all up, through the first nine months of 2017, the investments we have been making are starting to have the impact in the marketplace and the P&L that you have been expecting.
 And we have good momentum heading into the fourth quarter that should allow us to deliver profitable sales, to deliver strong earnings growth for the full year, and sets us up for further gains in 2018.

 So let's turn to slide 3 and the details of our Q3 financials.
 Starting with net sales, there are two things to highlight.
 First, total organic sales tilted to positive growth in Q3 with sequentially better performance in every reporting segment.
 And second, we had better overall volume-mix performance, driven by growth engines, such as condiments and sauces in most markets across the Kraft Heinz world; innovations, such as Lunchables and P3 in the United States, as well as solid foodservice gains in a number of key markets.
-As this happen, even though the United States continue to weight it down by lower shipments in nuts, cheese, meats and coffee and the acceleration we expected in the rest-of-the-world market was held back by some one-off factors that David will discuss later, like the slowdown in Brazil and hurricanes in the Caribbean.
+As this happen, even though the United States continue to weight it down by lower shipments in nuts, cheese, meats and coffee, and the acceleration we expected in the rest-of-the-world market was held back by some one-off factors that David will discuss later, like the slowdown in Brazil and hurricanes in the Caribbean.

 At EBITDA, momentum picked up as well.
 We delivered roughly 7% growth and 180 basis points of margin increase in Q3.
 The upside was driven by a combination of, one, gains from our cost-saving initiatives, including $125 million from our North American Integration Program; two, lower overhead costs; and, three, favorable pricing.
-At adjusted EPS, we were flat with the prior year, as our strong EBITDA growth was offset by a roughly 450basis point increase in the effective tax rate versus Q3 last year.
+At adjusted EPS, we were flat with the prior year, as our strong EBITDA growth was offset by a roughly 450 basis point increase in the effective tax rate versus Q3 last year.
 Going forward, as I mentioned, we do expect business momentum to continue into the fourth quarter, with strong gains at both EBITDA and EPS.

 Now I will hand it over to George, Paulo, and David to highlight our performance and our outlook in each reporting segment.
 But before I do, I would like to thank my partner, George, for the contributions he has already made leading our West (10:21) business through a period of significant transformation, and to say that I look forward to continuing to work together for even bigger and better contributions to the Kraft Heinz Company.
 George remains a part of Kraft Heinz, and he will be deeply involved in our innovation and brand-building initiatives, our regular performance review, as well as the development and execution of our strategic plan.
 So, again, thank you, George.